nearform/udaru/README.md

 The Swagger documentation also gives the ability to execute calls to the API and see their results.

-## ENV variables to set configuration options
+### ENV variables to set configuration options
 There is a default configuration file [`service/lib/config.js`][config].

-This configuration is the one used in dev environment and we are quite sure the production one will be different :) To override this configuration you can use ENV variables on the server/container/machine you will run the app(s) on.
+This configuration is the one used in dev environment and we are quite sure the production one will be different :) To override this configuration you can use ENV variables on the server/container/machine you will run udaru(s) on.

 To override those configuration settings you will have to specify your ENV variables with a [prefix][prefix-link] and then the "path" to the property you want to override.